 Secondly, even though the customer has already agreed to withdraw the dispute through their bank, you must still submit evidence for the dispute.
 Your evidence should indicate to the bank that your customer wishes to drop the dispute, and must include any email evidence you have where the customer may say that.
 If your customer had specific complaints that led to the dispute, be sure to address those in the evidence.
 Failing to provide evidence even though the customer agreed to drop the dispute could still result in you losing the dispute.

 Once you’ve done those two things, we need to wait for the bank to let us know that the dispute has been closed in your favor.
 As soon as they do that, we will return the full amount of the charge and the associated $15.00 fee to you.
-Do note that this process can take quite a while—it’s not unusual for us to not hear from the bank for 60-70 days after the dispute.
+Do note that this process can take quite a while—it’s not unusual for a bank to take up to 60 days to notify us of their decision.
 As soon as we know that the dispute is closed in your favor we will send you an email.

 Is there a fee for disputes?

 Yes, you incur a $15.00 fee when there is a dispute on one of your transactions.
 If the dispute is resolved in your favor, however, we refund the fee.

 Disputed charges are an unfortunate fact of doing business, but you can do a few broad things to reduce your risk: